Flags of New York City: Staten Island

 The next flag consisted of elements designed for a contest held in 1971 by Staten Island's Borough President Robert T. Connor.
 That flag had a white background with an oval in the center.
 Within the oval is a blue sky and two white seagulls.
 The green outline represented the countryside, and the white shape represented the cityscape, denoting the residential areas of Staten Island.
 In the center of the oval were found the words "Staten Island" in gold.
 Under the name, five wavy blue lines symbolized the bodies of water surrounding the island.

 The 1971 flag was criticized by Borough President James Oddo, who told the Staten Island Advance that the current flag "looks like the Fresh Kills Landfill.
 The bird looks like a seagull, the mountain looks like a garbage pile."

 In March 2016, Oddo created a new flag and new seal for the borough.
 Set in earth tones, each features an allegoric female figure representing the city standing on the island's shore and looking out onto the Narrows, where Henry Hudson's ship The Half Moon is at anchor.
 In the background is a small canoe with three oystermen; two native Staten Islanders, and the third a sailor from the Half Moon.
 At the time, Oddo said that he had not decided if they would try to make the new flag official, like the flags of Brooklyn and the Bronx.
 The City of New York purchased copies of this flag in 2017 for official functions.

 City departments

+Several city departments have their own flags, for ceremonial or promotional use.

 Police Department

 The flag of the New York City Police Department was adopted in 1919.

 It has twenty-four stars on a blue field, representing the cities, towns and villages that consolidated in 1898 to form the present city.
 Five green and white stripes represent the five boroughs.

 Officers killed in the line of duty have the police department flag draped over their caskets.

+In 2023, the NYPD unveiled a new livery for NYPD patrol vehicles, incorporating design elements from the flag.

 Fire Department

 The flag of the Fire Department of the City of New York has five red and white stripes, representing the five boroughs.
 The canton features a St. Florian's cross with the city seal in the center, surrounded by a hook, ladder, fire hydrant and the letters "F.D.N.Y.".

-The Fire Department uses a variant flag, in a vertical orientation with the Maltese Cross turned on its side and gold fringe, draped over the caskets of fallen department members.
+The Fire Department uses a variant flag, in a vertical orientation with the St. Florian's cross turned on its side and gold fringe, draped over the caskets of fallen department members.